adamHett/web-dev/README.md

 Then run the server in the root directory:

-$ node index.html
+$ node src/app.js

-Finally you can run the game in your browser:
+Finally you can run the website in your browser:

 http://localhost:3000